 Epilepsy is a chronic disorder that can affect many parts of your body.

 Laws vary from place to place, but if your seizures are not well controlled, you may not be allowed to drive.
-Because you never know when a seizure will occur, many everyday activities, such as crossing a busy street, can become dangerous.
+Because you never know when an attack will occur, many everyday activities can become dangerous, such as crossing a busy street.

 These problems can lead to the loss of independence.
 Some other complications of epilepsy may include:

-Risk of permanent damage or death due to severe seizures lasting more than five minutes (status epilepticus) risk of recurrent seizures without regaining consciousness in the environment (status epilepticus), Sudden and unexplained death in epilepsy, affecting only 1 per hundred of people with epilepsy.
+Risk of permanent damage or death due to severe seizures lasting more than five minutes (status epilepticus), risk of recurrent episodes without regaining consciousness in the environment (status epilepticus), and Sudden and unexplained death in epilepsy, affecting only 1 per hundred people with epilepsy.

 Wear a medical alert bracelet so that people know what to do if they have a seizure and can not speak.

 Teach the people closest to you about seizures and what to do in an emergency.
 Seek professional help for symptoms of depression or anxiety.
 Join a support group for people with seizure disorders.

 Take care of your health by following a balanced diet and exercising regularly.